memseer/docs.memseer.com/docs/examples/health.md

 Enter your email and password and complete sign in.

 You will be redirected to the main dashboard.
-In the bottom left corner click on "New Category".
+In the bottom left corner click on "+ New Category".

 ![](../../assets/images/examples/health/add_new_category.png)

-Add the New Category and name it “my health”, you can add your own birthday (if you want).
-Click on New Action.
-Let’s add the following actions:
+Add the new Category and name it "my health", you can add your own birthday (if you want).
+Click on "+ New Action".
+Let's add the following actions:

 * doctor checkup every 1 year
 * dental checkup every 1 year